bhaskarblur/NeoBaseAI-Copilot-for-database/SETUP.md

    - Set `ENVIRONMENT=PRODUCTION` and `VITE_ENVIRONMENT=PRODUCTION`
    - Configure your front end hosted url/domain in `CORS_ALLOWED_ORIGIN` and `VITE_FRONTEND_BASE_URL`
+   - Optionally configure `LANDING_PAGE_CORS_ALLOWED_ORIGIN` if you have a separate landing page domain
    - Set secure passwords for MongoDB and Redis
    - Add your OpenAI or Gemini API key